allankoechke/mne-blogs/Porting MaxPlus to pymxs - What you need to know f11023efa4774744830f076c9fab7daf.md

 ## Introduction

+As of 3ds Max 2022, the MaxPlus library is deprecated.
+This blog intends to assist those using MaxPlus to transition to pymxs for 3ds Max.
+This article will focus on an example of porting the xref system from MaxPlus to pymxs.

+> As of  3ds Max 2021, MaxPlus was not supported in Python 3.
+From 3ds Max 2022, shipping of MaxPlus stopped as ***pymxs*** became the supported Python scripting in 3ds Max.
+Check here for complete documentation [https://help.autodesk.com/view/MAXDEV/2022/ENU/?guid=MAXDEV_Python_what_s_new_in_3ds_max_python_api_html](https://help.autodesk.com/view/MAXDEV/2022/ENU/?guid=MAXDEV_Python_what_s_new_in_3ds_max_python_api_html).
+>

+## 3ds Max Scripting

-Scripting in 3ds Max has been a way to automate or build custom plugins that either extends the functionality of what 3ds Max offers or introduces new functionality that 3ds Max does not have.
-Looking at this, its at the core of Design Automation to start running activities in the Autodesk Platform Services (APS) [Formerly Forge].
-3ds Max has been providing scripting capabilities through either the 3ds Max scripting language MAXScript or through Python (a wrapper around the MAXScript).
-Additionally, 3ds Max offers SDKs for C++ and C# plugin development useful for building and extending capabilities in 3ds Max.
+Scripting in 3ds Max has been a powerful tool for automating tasks and creating custom plugins that extend the functionality offered by 3ds Max or introduce new features not present in the software.
+This capability is crucial in Design Automation, where activities are executed within the Autodesk Platform Services (formerly known as Forge).
+To harness the power of scripting, 3ds Max provides two primary options: MAXScript, the native scripting language of 3ds Max, and Python, a wrapper around MAXScript.
+By leveraging these scripting languages, users can achieve high flexibility and control over 3ds Max.
+Additionally, 3ds Max offers SDKs for C++ and C# for those who prefer plugin development, allowing for the creation and extension of capabilities within the software.

 ## Scripting in MAXScript